MehfoozurRehman/mehfoozurrehman/README.md

 <h1 align="center">Hi 👋, I'm Mehfooz-ur-Rehman</h1>
-<h3 align="center">A Web Developer and UI/UX Designer from Samundri, Pakistan, working in Crazybeings studios a startup based in Samundri, Pakistan.
+<p align="center">A Web Developer and UI/UX Designer from Samundri, Pakistan, working in Crazybeings studios a startup based in Samundri, Pakistan.
 I enjoy turning complex problems into simple, beautiful and intuitive solutions.

 My job is to build functional and user-friendly and at the same time attractive websites for you.
 Moreover, I add a personal touch to your product and make sure that it is eye-catching and easy to use.
-My aim is to bring across your message and identity in the most creative way.</h3>
+My aim is to bring across your message and identity in the most creative way.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mehfoozurrehman&label=Profile%20views&color=0e75b6&style=flat" alt="mehfoozurrehman" /> </p>